Criminal Justice Studies

 This course is designed to provide an introduction to the discipline of forensic anthropology.
 It will cover the basic information and methods necessary to recognize, collect, identify, and process skeletonized human remains.
 Crosslisted with ANTH 332.
 Prerequisite: ISANTH 111 or CJS 240.
-Fall.
+Spring.

 Examines the myriad ways law and policy affects our lives, from hiring practices to the creation and dissolution of family, from crime to sports and education through the lenses of legal theories that promise the most fair creation and application of law.
 This course is crosslisted with WGS 340.
 Prerequisite: CJS 240.
 Spring.

 This course examines the intersection of criminological theory, public policies on crime, and political ideology.
 A number of important crime control policies are analyzed.
 Students will examine the political philosophy and theoretical ideas which underlie these policies, the research evidence on their effectiveness, and their political implications.
-Prerequisite: CJS 300.
+Prerequisite: CJS 240.
 Fall, Spring.